PeterSommerlad/CPPCourseAdvanced/exercises/exercise07/README.md

 * block(otherPerson) --> ensure that otherPerson no longer follows and that this no longer follows otherPerson
 * ban(Person) - as a function on the global registry. ensure that nobody can follow Person and that Person is actually deleted.

+To get a head start, see the File with tests SocialMediaGraphTest.cpp in this directory.

 Write useful test cases for the following relationships

 * (Peter <-> Fred <-> Steve ) - all follow each other and back